-The \disconnect command, available from MySQL Shell 8.0.22, is also specified without any parameters or options.
+The \disconnect command, is also specified without any parameters or options.
 The command disconnects MySQL Shell's global session (the session represented by the session global object) from the currently connected MySQL server instance, so that you can close the connection but still continue to use MySQL Shell.